madeehagh/todo-app/readMe.md

 1. [ ] Some of the improvements are mentioned in `Improvement` section in [backend/readMe.md](backend/readMe.md)
 2. [ ] In order to ensure security of the system, add stricter checks on header values and request body pattern check
 3. [ ] Other than that, for the overall project common linting needs to be added.
 4. [ ] Managing to different packages is tedious with 2 package.json.
-I would create a shared package.json
+I would create a shared package.json and bundle it in an efficient way.
+5. [ ] Handle more edge case scenarios for both backend and frontend
-5. [ ] Frontend has very basic functionality, a lot more could be added on the validation and performance side.
-Like caching on get requests.
+6. [ ] Frontend has very basic functionality, a lot more could be added on the validation and performance side.
+Like optimizing rendering and preventing re-rendering of components.

 ### Getting Started